 - B6.3.1.
-In addition to being able to undertake the same duties as support staff, Game Advisors also closely monitor time limits and conduct issues, and provide advice and information to teams regarding the game. - B6.3.2.
+The key roles and functions of Game Advisors, in order of priority, are: - B6.3.1.1.
+Providing information to players and spectators to help the game run smoothly. - B6.3.1.2.
+Assisting players to discuss calls. - B6.3.1.3.
+Providing advice on the rules, when asked. - B6.3.1.4.
+Providing perspective on calls, when asked. - B6.3.2.
 The specific duties of Game Advisors are: - B6.3.2.1.
 Hold pre-game meetings with team representatives to discuss the game advisor role and any event specific rules. - B6.3.2.2.
 Closely monitor time limits, and encourage teams to comply with these time limits and related rules. - B6.3.2.3.
-Closely monitor the restraining line and restraining zones, and encourage teams to comply with the rules concerning these areas. - B6.3.2.4.
+Closely monitor the restraining lines, and encourage teams to comply with the rules concerning those lines. - B6.3.2.4.
 Closely monitor teams regarding offside and encourage teams to comply with the rules regarding offside. - B6.3.2.5.
 Provide non-binding perspective on any call, including, but not limited to, "down", "out", "foul", and "travel", when asked. - B6.3.2.6.
 Provide rule clarifications, when asked. - B6.3.2.7.
 Participate in on-field discussions between players, when required, to help them make progress on coming to a decision. - B6.3.2.8.
 Discuss concerns regarding repeated breaches of specific rules, if required. - B6.3.2.9.
-Call Spirit of the Game Stoppages according to A12.1. - B6.3.2.10.
+Call Spirit Stoppages according to A13.1. - B6.3.2.10.
 Mediate off-field discussions between teams if required. - B6.3.2.11.
-Provide warnings regarding incidents concerning the WFDF Conduct Policy, and enforce sanctions as prescribed by the WFDF Conduct Policy, as an Acting Disciplinary Authority.
+Provide warnings regarding incidents concerning the WFDF Conduct Policy, and the Head Game Advisor can enforce sanctions as prescribed by the WFDF Conduct Policy, as an Acting Disciplinary Authority. - B6.3.2.12.

-- B6.3.2.12.
 Refer incidents regarding the WFDF Conduct Policy to the Tournament Rules Group. - B6.3.3.
-Game Advisors should only provide their non-binding perspective on a play when it is clear and obvious to them what occurred. - B6.3.3.1.
-Once players have sought the perspective of a Game Advisor the players must immediately resolve the discussion, or treat the call as contested. - B6.3.4.
+Game Advisors must only provide their non-binding perspective on a play when it is clear and obvious to them what occurred. - B6.3.3.1.
+Once players have sought the perspective of a Game Advisor the players must immediately resolve the discussion, or treat the call as contested. - B6.3.3.2.
+If a player does not accept a Game Advisors perspective, they should provide a reason for that. - B6.3.4.
 Game Advisors may only enter the playing field during a stoppage, and may do so without the need to seek approval from captains/players. - B6.3.5.
 Game Advisors do not remove the responsibility for Players to make and resolve all calls.